Funding opportunity

 The funding opportunity will be invite-only as we expect to welcome a single application comprising different work streams, each of which could be led by different research organisation.

-To be invited to apply, potential applicants are expected to attend (or send a qualified representative to) a consortium building workshop on Monday 23 March 2026 in Swindon, to help set the framework and focus of the Network.
+The invited applicants will have attended and have been selected to apply at the consortium building workshop on Monday, 23 March 2026 in Swindon, to help set the framework and focus of the Network.

-This funding opportunity is open to organisations with standard eligibility, and organisations who are based overseas.
-Check if your organisation is eligible.
+This funding opportunity is open to organisations with standard eligibility Check if your organisation is eligible.

 EPSRC standard eligibility rules apply.
 For full details, visit EPSRC’s eligibility page.